Born: September 24, 1825

-Frances Ellen Watkins Harper was born September 24, 1825, in Baltimore, Maryland to free parents, orphaned by age three; she was raised by an aunt and uncle.
-She studied Bible, literature, and public speaking at a school founded by her uncle, William Watkins Academy for Negro Youth.
-Her first job at thirteen was caring for the children of a bookseller; there she began writing, composing poems, and reading the popular literature of the period.
-At 14, she needed to work, but could only find jobs in domestic service and as a seamstress.
+Frances Ellen Watkins Harper was born September 24, 1825, in Baltimore, Maryland to free parents but was orphaned by age three.
+She was raised by an aunt and uncle and studied Bible, literature, and public speaking at Academy for Negro Youth, a school founded by her uncle William Watkins.
+Her first job at thirteen was caring for the children of a bookseller.
+There she began writing, composing poems, and reading the popular literature of the period.
+At 14, she needed to work but could only find jobs in domestic service and as a seamstress.
 She published her first volume of poetry in Baltimore about 1845, Forest Leaves or Autumn Leaves, but no copies are now known to exist.